Access to HE Diploma: Science

 - This course has started but late enrolments are accepted.

 - , Fiona Murray, Julia Rey-Nores de Labeta, Maggie Baird

 What you will learn

 An Access to HE Diploma in Science could be your first step towards a career in science or engineering.
 This daytime programme provides a thorough grounding in scientific principles and practical skills in preparation for a wide range of science-based degrees, such as biomedical sciences, biochemistry, ecology, chemistry, pharmaceutical science, physics, civil, mechanical, electronic or chemical engineering, or Earth science.
 You can select modules that match your interests and progression aim.
-All students take study skills and select three modules from the following: biology, chemistry, physics, physics for engineering, and maths.
+All students take study skills and select three modules from the following: biology, chemistry, physics, and maths.

 Class format and activities